 4. Cross the border, turn around and reenter the country

 Instead of standing on those lines in Bali we could have flown to Singapore, gone shopping for a few hours, and flown back to Bali, where we would have received a brand, spankin’ new tourist visa.
 That’s a popular tactic, and pretty cheap at about $100.

-They have a term for this, and yes, I wrote about doing a visa run.
-Depending on who you talk to it could also apply to #3, above.
+They have a term for this, doing a visa run.
+It’s a variation of visa extension option #3, above.

-In Panama a lot of expats cross into Costa Rica and – though the rule is to wait 72 hours – a border control agent will frequently issue you a new visa the same day if you give him a “tip.”
+In Panama, a lot of expats cross into Costa Rica, turn around, and come right back.
+Though the official rule is to wait 72 hours, a border control agent will frequently issue you a new visa the same day if you give him a “tip.”
 Most expats cross the border on foot because there’s a lot of paperwork required to bring a car into Costa Rica.

-Driving in the other direction into Colombia from Panama though, is a no-go, because there’s no road.
+Driving in the other direction, to Colombia from Panama, is a no-go, because there’s no road.
 A few people hired guides to help them hike over the border, but crossing the Darien Gap on foot is extremely dangerous and expensive.

 5. Relocate to another country

 This is a great option for retirees and people who work over the internet.
 Rather than hassle with renewing a visa, just pack up and move to another country when your visa expires.